pdstevenson/pdstevenson.github.io/_publications/publications.md

 Any papers listed as *in preparation* are a reminder to me of projects I am working on, more than any promise of a paper that I'll actually finish writing.

-**146.** "*Solving coupled Non-linear Schrödinger Equations via Quantum Imaginary Time Evolution*", Yang Hong Li, Jim Al-Khalili and Paul Stevenson, *in preparation*
+**146.** "*Solving coupled Non-linear Schrödinger Equations via Quantum Imaginary Time Evolution*", Yang Hong Li, Jim Al-Khalili and Paul Stevenson, [arxiv:2402.01623](https://arxiv.org/abs/2402.01623)

 **145.** "*In-bean gamma-ray spectroscopy of Ra-204 and the transition towards strongly deformed systems*", J. Heery *et al.*, *in preparation*